 Hemlock TavernThe Hemlock Tavern is located at 1131 Polk Street in the Tenderloin district of San Francisco.
 The back room of the tavern is a music venue which presents a wide range of live shows and DJ events.
 For more information see the Hemlock Tavern website.

 Herbst TheaterThe Herbst Theatre is located in the War Memorial Veterans Building at 401 Van Ness Avenue in San Francisco.
 The theater, which was originally the Veteran's Auditorium, was refurbished and reopened in 1977 as the Herbst Theater.
 The main auditorium is dominated by eight large, beaux-arts murals created by Frank Brangwyn for the 1915 Panama Pacific International Exposition.
 The United Nations Charter was signed on the stage of the auditorium on June 26, 1945.
 For further information about the Herbst Theater see the Herbst Theater web pages.

 Hotel Utah SaloonThe Hotel Utah, at 500 Fourth Street, was built in 1908.
 The saloon has had a number of names over the years.
 The Utah name was adopted toward the end of the 1970's and at the same time a stage was built and the venue started to present music, comedy and readings.
 In recent years it has become well known for its open mic nights.

 Hughes Stadium, Sacramento

-Hughes Stadium is on the Sacramento City College at 3835 Freeport Boulevard, Sacramento.
-The stadium is used primarily for sports events but has histed music events.
+Hughes Stadium is on the Sacramento City College campus at 3835 Freeport Boulevard, Sacramento.
+The stadium is used primarily for sports events but has hosted music events.
 It was the site for the Sacramento Pop Festival in 1967.
 Pink Floyd performed at the stadium in 1988.